-Be certain your vehicle maintains a level position when a loaded and/or unloaded trailer is hitched.
+Be certain a vehicle maintains a level position when a loaded and/or unloaded trailer is hitched.
 Do not drive the vehicle if it has an unusual nose-up or nose-down condition; check for improper tongue load, overload, worn suspension or other possible causes of these conditions.

-- Always secure items in the trailer to prevent load shifts while driving. - Be certain your rear view mirrors conform to all federal, state and/or local regulations.
+- Always secure items in the trailer to prevent load shifts while driving. - Load the trailer so approximately 60% of the trailer load is in the front half and 40% is in the back half. - Check your hitch, trailer tire pressure, vehicle tire pressure, trailer light operation, and trailer wheel lug nuts every time you attach a trailer to the vehicle. - Be certain your rear view mirrors conform to all federal, state and/or local regulations.
 If not, install any mirrors required for towing before driving the vehicle.